-The artists/creators involved in the projects must be emerging artists, and from the 15 Music Publisher International Development projects each year, at least 10 must include emerging artists, and some of the International Development projects may be exclusively aimed for music publishing staff.
+The artists/creators involved in the projects must be emerging artists, and from the various Music Publisher International Development projects each year, at least 10 must include emerging artists, and some of the International Development projects may be exclusively aimed for music publishing staff.
 IMPF will work with ECSA in maximising the domino effect of this element of the Project.

 The Open Calls will be written in such a way as to encourage a strong focus on the environment, and IMPF will strive to achieve a gender balance of participants.
 See more details on WP3 to date here.